 Besides Thalong Road, there are also little lanes called sois that lead to even more curious and interesting finds.
 The best way to explore these sois is to wander around.
 But don’t miss Soi Romanee.
 This narrow street is laden with a colourful history.
 If the walls of the shophouses lining Soi Romanee could talk, they would tell you stories of a time when the area was a well-known red light district.
 This was where tin miners came looking for other pleasures.
 Today, atmospheric Soi Romanee is one of Phuket Town’s most photographed streets.

-To enjoy a panoramic view of Phuket Town, head to Khao Rang (see page 5 for our review of Tunk-Ka Cafe, a picturesque spot among the canopy where you can relax and have a sumptuous meal).
+To enjoy a panoramic view of Phuket Town, head to Khao Rang (see our review of Tunk-Ka Cafe, a picturesque spot among the canopy where you can relax and have a sumptuous meal).
 Rising just 140 metres above sea level, Khao Rang is short ride away by car, and provides a wonderful view of Phuket Town, the tranquil oshore islands, Chalong Bay, and even the Big Buddha, one of Phuket’s most iconic landmarks covered in glorious white Burmese marble and measuring 45 metres tall.
 There is also a statue of Ratsada Korsimbi Na Ranong on Khao Rang itself.
 Ratsada was a governor of Phuket who modernised the tin mining industry, helping to shape Phuket Town and the rest of the island.